Eva Schatzer

 Eva Schatzer (born 16 January 2005) is an Italian footballer who plays as a midfielder for Juventus and the Italian national team.

 Club career

-Juventus

 Schatzer joined Juventus in the summer of 2020, first in the youth sector and then in the first team from the 2023 season.

 International career

 Schatzer has represented Italy at youth and senior level.

 On 25 June 2025, Schatzer was called up to the Italy squad for the UEFA Women's Euro 2025.